 1Why People Are Moving to Glendale

 Glendale, California has become an attractive option for relocating families and professionals in 2026.
-With a population of 196,543, the city offers a diverse economic base.
+With a population of 196,543, the city offers strong opportunities in Entertainment (Animation & Post-Production), Healthcare, Retail.
 The higher cost of living is offset by excellent safety ratings and suburban character with room to grow.

 Whether you're relocating for a job opportunity, seeking a change of scenery, or planning retirement, understanding Glendale's unique characteristics will help you make an informed decision and plan a successful move.